 Q: Why does LLM performance degrade in the middle of long contexts?
 A: Rotary Position Embedding (RoPE), which most transformer models use to encode token positions, introduces a long-term decay effect that systematically de-emphasizes middle-context tokens.
 The architecture is optimized for primacy and recency.
 Research mitigation strategies include sparse attention mechanisms and modified position encodings, but no production model has fully eliminated this property.

 Q: How much does a 1M token prompt cost across major providers?
-A: At current early 2026 rates: approximately $6.00 for input on Claude Sonnet 4 (in the extended-context tier), $1.25 on GPT-4.1, and $0.075 on Gemini Flash-Lite.
+A: At current early 2026 rates: approximately $6.00 for input on Claude Sonnet 4 (in the extended-context tier), $2.00 on GPT-4.1 [Updated March 2026], and $0.075 on Gemini Flash-Lite.
 Output tokens are priced 4–8× higher than input tokens across the market, so for analysis-heavy workloads with short outputs, input cost dominates.
 DeepSeek’s self-hosted pricing at ~$0.48/M tokens disrupts the economics for on-premise deployments.
+Note that Anthropic’s Claude Opus 4.6 and Sonnet 4.6 removed the extended-context pricing surcharge in March 2026, making 1M-token calls billable at standard rates.

 Q: Can open-source models handle million-token contexts effectively?
 A: Meta’s Llama 4 Scout officially supports 10M tokens, and Alibaba’s Qwen2.5-1M supports 1M for self-hosting.
 The infrastructure cost is the barrier: a 1M token context requires approximately 15GB of KV cache memory per concurrent session, making this practical only for organizations with dedicated GPU infrastructure.
 Optimization techniques like NVFP4 KV cache quantization cut memory requirements by up to 50%, but the hardware floor remains significant.